 Every time your ad appears, it’s called an “impression”.
 It helps you to show how many times your ad showed up instead of how well your ad is performing.

 High Impressions but Low engagement and conversion rates indicate that your ad needs some restructuring.
-If you are dealing with Low impressions, low engagement and low conversion rates that means you need professional help for your Google ads.
-You can also Contact Us at Kash Data Consulting LLC is a Digital Marketing firm specializing in SEO and Google AdWords training and services in Dallas, TX.
+If you are dealing with Low impressions, low engagement, and low conversion rates that means you need professional help for your Google ads.

 What’s the next metric to watch for?